qonversion/android-sdk/README.md

 ### 1.2 Usage Qonversion SDK in manual mode

-First of all youn need setup and initialize Google Play Billing Library, following the [documentation](https://developer.android.com/google/play/billing/billing_library_overview)
+First of all your need setup and initialize Google Play Billing Library, following the [documentation](https://developer.android.com/google/play/billing/billing_library_overview)

 To track purchase data to the SDK you need to call the method `purchase`.
 So this method takes two parameters.
 All of these parameters is objects from [Google Play Billing Library](https://developer.android.com/google/play/billing/billing_library_overview)